GeologU/SimpleRunner/README.md

 Ideas are:
  - write down why you need this piece of code, because with the accumulation of the number of functional blocks, you will forget the very existence of some of them;
  - for related tasks, in an explicit form, record their relations, since this simplifies support and allows you to build more complex schemes.

+The project can be especially useful for debugging and prototyping.

 The code is written in this form to avoid unnecessary dependencies and complex environments.
 I am aware of the existence of [GNU Make](http://www.gnu.org/software/make/), [Celery](http://www.celeryproject.org/) and other similar products (a separate hi to [REM](https://github.com/heni/rem) :wink:).